kragen/derctuo/taking-screenshots.md

 of course it also doesn't have a crop option.
-Kazam brings up a blank gray fullscreen window so you can indicate which part of the screen you want to grab; I think it's really intended for screencasting, with screenshots being an afterthought.  `scrot` doesn't have a crop option, but `scrot -e 'mirage $f'` will open the full-screen screenshot in Mirage so you can crop it with Mirage, and hopefully not forget to save the cropped version.
+Kazam brings up a blank gray fullscreen window so you can indicate which part of the screen you want to grab; I think it's really intended for screencasting, with screenshots being an afterthought.

+The well-known `scrot` command is worth a mention; it doesn't have a crop option, but `scrot -e 'mirage $f'` will open the full-screen screenshot in Mirage so you can crop it with Mirage, and hopefully not forget to save the cropped version.
 By default `scrot` generates a filename but you can instead specify one: `scrot foo.png`.

+ImageMagick has an `import` command which I think can do cropping — but I think you have to specify the pixel coordinates on the command line, not with the mouse.

 Scripting screenshotting in Elisp
 ---------------------------------